canvas-medical/documentation/collections/_api/documentreference.md

             description: Document referenced
             attributes:
               - name: attachment
+                description: >-
-                description: Where to access the document
+                    Where to access the document.<br>
+                    **NOTE: As we are transitioning to the new URL format (static URL), we are enabling an extension to retain previously used URLs until the transition to the new static URL is finalized.
+Use this extension for backward-compatible URLs until the transition is completed.**
                 type: json
                 attributes:
                   - name: contentType